Tutorial: Connect to a managed Admin for Spring in Azure Container Apps

 The Admin for Spring managed component offers an administrative interface for Spring Boot web applications that expose actuator endpoints.
 As a managed component in Azure Container Apps, you can easily bind your container app to Admin for Spring for seamless integration and management.

-This tutorial shows you how to create an Admin for Spring Java component and bind it to your container app so you can monitor and manage your Spring applications with ease.
+This tutorial shows you how to create an Admin for Spring Java component and bind it to your container app so that you can monitor and manage your Spring applications with ease.

-In this tutorial, you learn to:
+In this tutorial, you learn how to:

-• Create an Admin for Spring Java component
+• Create an Admin for Spring Java component.

-If you want to integrate Admin for Spring with Eureka Server for Spring, see Integrate Admin for Spring with Eureka Server for Spring in Azure Container Apps instead.
+If you want to integrate Admin for Spring with Eureka Server for Spring, see Integrate Admin for Spring with Eureka Server for Spring in Container Apps instead.

 Important